A Daughter Struggles To Escape Her Mother's Shadow In 'Libertie'

 "How can you treat those white women," I said, "after what you've seen them and their husbands do to the people who came to us?" ...

 "I've raised you wrong," Mama said. ...
-"I've raised wrong if some white folks being cruel is a surprise to you. ..."
+"I've raised you all wrong if some white folks being cruel is a surprise to you. ..."

 "I am not surprised by the cruelty, Mama," I said.
 "I am surprised we are expected to ignore it, to never mention it, to swim in it as if it's the oily, smelly harbor water the boys dive into by the wharves."